Returns from Troy: The sack of Troy

 The Achaeans entered the city using the Trojan Horse and slew the slumbering population.
 Priam and his surviving sons and grandsons were killed.
-Glaucus, son of Antenor, who had earlier offered hospitality to the Achaean embassy that asked the return of Helen of Troy and had advocated so was spared, along with his family by Menelaus and Odysseus.
+Antenor, who had earlier offered hospitality to the Achaean embassy that asked the return of Helen of Troy and had advocated so was spared, along with his family by Menelaus and Odysseus.
 Aeneas took his father on his back and fled.
 He was left alone because of his piety.
 The city was razed and the temples were destroyed.

 Of the women of the royal family, Locrian Ajax violated Cassandra on Athena's altar while she was clinging to her statue, which since looks upward.
 She was awarded to Agamemnon.
 Neoptolemus got Andromache, wife of Hector and Odysseus took Priam's widow Hecuba (known in Greek as Hecabe).
 The ghost of Achilles appeared before the survivors of the war, demanding that the Trojan princess Polyxena be sacrificed before anybody could leave, as either part of his spoil or because she had betrayed him.
 Neoptolemus did so.

 The Returns

 News of Troy's fall quickly reached the Achaean kingdoms through phryctoria, a semaphore system used in ancient Greece.
-A fire signal lit at Troy was seen at Lemnos, relayed to Athos, then to the look-out towers of Macistus on Euboea, across the Euripus straight to Messapion, then to Mount Cithaeron, Mount Aegiplanctus and finally to Mount Arachneus where it was seen by the people of Mycenae, including Clytaemnestra.
+A fire signal lit at Troy was seen at Lemnos, relayed to Athos, then to the look-out towers of Macistus on Euboea, across the Euripus straight to Messapion, then to Mount Cithaeron, Mount Aegiplanctus and finally to Mount Arachneus, where it was seen by the people of Mycenae, including Clytaemnestra.

 But though the message was brought fast and with ease, the heroes were not to return this way.
-The Gods were very angry over the destruction of their temples and other sacrilegious acts by the Achaeans and decided that most would not return.
-A storm fell on the returning fleet off Tenos island.
-Also Nauplius, in revenge for the murder of his son Palamedes by Odysseus, set up false lights in Cape Caphereus (also known today as Cavo D'Oro, on Euboea) and many were shipwrecked.
+The gods were thought to be very angry over the destruction of their temples and other sacrilegious acts by the Achaeans and decided that most would not return.
+A storm struck the returning fleet off Tenos island.
+Also Nauplius, in revenge for the murder of his son Palamedes by Odysseus, set up false lights at Cape Caphereus (also known today as Cavo D'Oro, on Euboea) and many were shipwrecked.